The Internal Workflow of an E-Business Suite Concurrent Manager Process

 Concurrent processing is one of the key elements of any E-Business Suite system.
 It provides scheduling and queuing functionality for background jobs, and it's used by most of the application modules.
 As many things depend on concurrent processing, it's important to make sure that the configuration is tuned for your requirements and hardware specification.
-This is the first article in a series about performance of concurrent processing.
-We'll take a closer look at the internals of concurrent managers, the settings that affect their performance and the ways of diagnosing performance and configuration issues.
+This is the first article in a series about the performance of concurrent processing.
+We'll take a closer look at the internals of concurrent managers, the settings that affect their performance, and the ways of diagnosing performance and configuration issues.
 Today we'll start with an overview of the internal workflow of a concurrent manager process.
 Enjoy the reading!
 There are few things that need to be clear before we start:

-- This is only about how the concurrent processing framework (the concurrent managers) works and it’s not about the concurrent requests executed in the framework.
+- This is only about how the concurrent processing framework (the concurrent managers) works and not about the concurrent requests executed in the framework.

 - This is where the story begins.
 There is no EXIT state in the diagram as the managers normally process requests in an infinite loop.
 Obviously, there is a way for a concurrent manager process to receive the command to quit when the managers need to be shut down, but that's not included here for simplicity.